NoelCav/XSplitScreen/README.md

 Bloodgem64
 kwiki

-- Special thanks to my son: the best splitscreen partner in the world!
+- Extra special thanks to my son: the best splitscreen partner in the world

 ## Changelog